frirasyidi/frirasyidi.github.io/_posts/2021-01-25-great-ux-can-be-designed-baked-from-the-start-nope.md

 Every time you encounter a good design, it feels natural and intuitive, as if it should always be like that forever; that it only makes sense to do it like that and never the other way.
 It makes us automatically think that people who build bad designs are just stupid, lazy, or wrong in the head.
 But it’s not.

-And then there’s the commoditization of technology.
+And then there’s the commodification of technology.
 Today, more and more people gain access to good design, especially in technology.
 But because good design is now everywhere, we feel like it’s a common thing.
 We forgot that they are not built in a single night.

 Since it becomes clearer that great UX is largely preferred by the customers, we are now fully aware of how important great UX is to a product.
 So we expect them to naturally be in our requirement and forgot to count the effort to build them.